SezhiyanP4597/blank-app/README.md

-# 🤖 Gemini-Free RAG Chatbot with Together.ai, FAISS, and Gradio (Colab)
+#  RAG Chatbot with Together.ai, FAISS, and Gradio (Colab)

 A fully open-source Retrieval-Augmented Generation (RAG) chatbot built for Google Colab.
 It allows users to upload documents (PDF, DOCX, TXT, Images) and ask natural language questions.